iamwalter/azure_app_config/README.md

         return random < value;
       }
-    }

-Register the FeatureFilter by calling `service.addFeatureFilter(filter)`.
+Register the FeatureFilter by calling `service.registerFeatureFilter(filter)`.
 The filters above are automatically registered.

 ---